Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation Guide

 Light Requirements

-Gerbera Daisy grows best in bright light with some morning or late afternoon sunlight.
+Gerbera Daisy grows best in bright light with 6-8 hours of morning or late afternoon sunlight.
 Keep it away from hot direct sunlight as it can scorch the leaves.

 Temperature and Humidity

 Transvaal Daisy prefers average warmth between 15-250C.
-Keep it away from cold and hot draughts to prevent sudden changes in temperature.
+Keep it away from cold and hot drafts to prevent sudden changes in temperature.

-Gerbera Daisy has no need for high humidity.
-However, where the air is too dry due to high temperature, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Gerbera Daisy has no need for extra humidity.
+Moderate room humidity of 50-55% is adequate for this plant.
+However, where the air is too dry due to high temperatures, set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
+Check out these techniques on how to raise humidity for houseplants.

 Fertilizer